uav4geo/GeoDeep/README.md

 For up to date instructions, follow the steps on https://docs.ultralytics.com/modes/train/.
 Alsk make sure to install a GPU version of pytorch (https://pytorch.org/get-started/locally/).

-Once you have a folder with your annotated images (e.g. `dataset/train`, `dataset/valid`), check your `data.yaml`, then run:
+Once you have a folder with your annotated images (e.g. `dataset/train`, `dataset/valid`), check your `data.yaml` to make sure you have the correct number of classes, then run:

 `yolo train task=detect model=yolov8s.pt data=dataset\data.yaml epochs=400`

-There's also several [settings](https://docs.ultralytics.com/usage/cfg/) you can tweak.
+There's also several [settings](https://docs.ultralytics.com/usage/cfg/) you can tweak, but start with the defaults.

-Once the processes is done, you'll end up with a `best.pt` (model checkpoint) file, usually in `runs/detect/trainX/weights/best.pt`.
+Once the processes is done, you'll end up with a `best.pt` (model weights) file, usually in `runs/detect/trainX/weights/best.pt`.

 ### Step 3.
 Convert the YOLO model to ONNX

 Before converting, you should estimate the ground sampling distance (GSD) resolution of your training data (in cm/px).
 This affects the model quality quite a bit so it's important to have a good estimate.
-If you're unsure, you can just start with a reasonable value (e.g. 10 or 20 for aerial datasets) and run a few experiments to see which model yields the best results.
+If you're unsure, you can just start with a reasonable value (e.g. 10 or 20 for aerial datasets) and run a few experiments to see which value yields the best results.

 Then: